 By the mystery of this water and wine may we come to share in the divinity of Christ who humbled himself to share in our humanity.

-By the time of the First Confession, the examination of conscience is presented as examining all the ways God has shown His love.
-The child praises God for all His gifts, and then looks at his/her own response.
+The Examination of Conscience is presented as examining all the ways God has shown His love.
+The child recalls the gifts from God, thanks Him for all His blessings, then looks at his/her own response.
 Were there ways that he/she did not love in return?
 Were there actions that he/she turned away from God and His gifts?
 The child recognizes their littleness compared to God, and the failings in returning love to God Who is so great and loves him/her so much.
 Previous presentations on the Summary of the Law and the Maxims (a list can be found at the bottom of this page) give some guidance on preparing their confession.
 (NOTE: I refer here to formation of a child who has just reached the age of reason, around the age of 7.
 Further detailed formation of conscience using moral laws will be incorporated within the Catechesis in the following years as the child develops.)

 Confession is a prayer of repentance and a prayer of petition, but most of all it is a prayer of praise.
 St. Augustine says confession needs to begin with confession laudio, a confession of praise: